knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 Please note, that this project depends on [https://github.com/knr1/ch.quantasy.mqtt.gateway]

-The underlying idea of TiMqWay is a set of self-explaining micro-services, providing a data-driven interface to the known Tinkerforge devices.
+The underlying idea of TiMqWay is a set of micro-services with auto discovery and data definition using the mqtt protocol, providing a data-driven interface to the known Tinkerforge devices.
 This way, the implementation is agnostic to the programming-language and paradigm used for orchestration.
 Any language will do, as long as you master it.

-What is left to do for the user of TiMqWay, is the orchestration and choreography of how these services in order to fit the needs.
+What is left to do for the user of TiMqWay, is the orchestration / choreography of these services in order to fit the needs.

  <!---<a href="https://github.com/knr1/ch.quantasy.tinkerforge.mqtt.gateway/blob/master/TinkerforgeSBAO.svg">--->